jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Clone the source code repository for the text book [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "Book source code") to your Ubuntu 18.04 desktop and Fedora 28 desktop.
 Follow the install instructions in the repo to build a copy of the book.
 Take a screen shot of the title page of the PDF

+#### GNOME Software Store

 You will install assorted softwares using the Gnome Software application in Fedora 28.
-The list of software is as follows: For the __deliverable__ take a screenshot of each application successful install.
+The list of software is as follows:

 1) Inkscape
 1) Audacity